Mysanthropium/Battleships/README.md

 ### Bugs and issues
 * There's an issue in the ascii art, resulting in warnings in PEP8.
+* Found an error when pressing 'Enter' when asked for column.

 ## Deployment
 ### Version Control